Roman Catholic Diocese of Cloyne: Notable clergy

 The novelist Patrick Augustine Sheehan, better known as Canon Sheehan of Doneraile, produced a literary oeuvre of essays, short stories, poems and novels between 1881 and 1913.

 Archbishop Daniel Mannix of Melbourne was born in Charleville in 1864 and ordained for the diocese of Cloyne in 1890.
 Nominated Professor of Moral Theology in Maynooth in 1895, he was promoted to president of St. Patrick's College, Maynooth in 1903.
 He served as Archbishop of Melbourne for approximately 45 years, from 1917 to 1963.

 Archbishop Thomas Croke was born in 1824 at Castlecor and ordained for the diocese of Cloyne at Paris in 1824.
 Having been professor in the Irish College in Paris for almost twelve years, he returned to Ireland and was appointed president of St. Colman's College, Fermoy in 1858.
 In 1865, he became parish priest of Doneraile.
 Nominated Bishop of Auckland, New Zealand, in 1870, he was translated to the Archdiocese of Cashel in Ireland in 1875.
 He died in 1902.

 Bishop Robert Browne, born in Charleville in 1844, was ordained for the diocese of Cloyne in 1869.
 Following a brief period as professor in St. Colman's College, Fermoy, he was appointed dean and professor of Greek at St. Patrick's College, Maynooth, in 1870.
 In 1885, he succeeded as president of the college.
 Nominated Bishop of Cloyne in 1894, his principal task was to complete the building of Cobh Cathedral which he consecrated in 1919.
 He died in 1935.

-The Very Reverend Dr. Bartholomew MacCarthy, Celtic scholar and editor of the Stowe Missal, was born at Conna, Ballynoe, County Cork in 1843.
+Bartholomew MacCarthy, Celtic scholar and editor of the Stowe Missal, was born at Conna, Ballynoe, County Cork in 1843.
 He was ordained in Rome in 1869.
 On his return to Ireland he was appointed professor of Classics at St. Colman's.
 He went as curate to Mitchelstown and afterwards to Macroom and Youghal.
 In 1895 he was appointed parish priest of Inniscarra, near Cork, where he died.